September 11th Commission Fast Facts

 Lee H. Hamilton, Vice Chair - former Congressman

-Richard Ben-Veniste - Lawyer and former chief of the Watergate Task Force of the Watergate Special Prosecutor's Office
+Richard Ben-Veniste - Attorney and former chief of the Watergate Task Force, Special Prosecutor's Office

 Fred F. Fielding - Has served on several commissions, including Commission on Federal Ethics Law Reform (1989)

-Jamie S. Gorelick - Serves on the CIA's National Security Advisory Panel
+Jamie S. Gorelick - Served on the CIA's National Security Advisory Panel

 Slade Gorton - Senator from Washington State from 1981-1987 and 1989-2001